fangfufu/Linux-Fake-Background-Webcam/README.md

 downscaling the image sent to bodypix neural network, and upscaling the received mask, this whole setup runs sufficiently fast under Intel i7-4900MQ.

+In addition to background replacement.
+This particular variant also supports placing objects in the foreground, e.g. a podium.

 ## Prerequisite
 You need to install v4l2loopback.
 If you are on Debian Buster, you can do the
 following: